 Mark Haddon: A Spot of Bother

-(by the author of the amazing “The Curious Incident of the Dog in the Night-time.”)
+(author of the amazing “The Curious Incident of the Dog in the Night-time.”)
 This, about a UK middle-class family from multiple perspectives, is so light it practically reads itself.
 The psychological insights and sharp, amusing observations kept my interest.
-I'm not good with blood, however, and the gore sometimes made it a queasy read, but mostly it was a whole lot of fun. (***)
+I'm not good with blood, so the gore sometimes made it a queasy read, but mostly it was a lot of fun. (***)